OffchainLabs/arbitrum-classic/docs/Finality.md

 If they aren't staked on that future, they will not directly be penalized if they're lying, except possibly their reputation.
 But if you strongly trust them, that might be enough.

+### Finality in Sequencer Mode

+For an Arbitrum chain in Sequencer mode, a Sequencer can provide fast, semi-trusted off-chain confirmations to users.
+Even a malicious Sequencer will _not_ be able to get away with an invalid state update (just like any other validator); a Sequencer can, however, fail to include a transaction after if it was promised, or reorder transactions over a short window of time.
+Cryptoeconomic penalties for Sequencer misbehavior can be enforced (i.e., a Sequencer posts a bond that gets slashed if it violates its promises), but these security mechanisms run orthogonal to those of Arbitrum itself.

+Once the Sequencer publishes a user's transaction on chain, the transactions is secured by the Arbitrum protocol, and a client accepts confirmation according to one the three models outlined above.
+See [Sequencer Mode](Inside_Arbitrum.md) for more info.

 ## Withdrawals